guilhemmarchand/DA-ITSI-TELEGRAF-OS/docs/about.rst

 https://github.com/influxdata/telegraf

+Telegraf is the famous and powerful plugin-driven server agent for collecting and reporting metrics by Influxdata

+The ITSI module leverages Telegraf for Splunk and provides:

+- Builtin entities discovery
-This ITSI module provides builtin entities discovery, services templates and KPI base searches, and rich entity health views to manage Operating System metrics ingested in the Splunk metric store.
+- Services templates and KPI base searches
+- Rich entity health views to manage Operating System metrics ingested in the Splunk metric store